-In closing, I wish to record my sincere gratitude to my fellow board members for their stewardship and strategic guidance.
+In closing, I wish to record my sincerest appreciation to my fellow board members for their stewardship and strategic guidance.

-My thanks also go to our team of highly dedicated workers, employees and management for their commitment, passion and loyalty.
-I also wish to place on record my thanks to our customers, partners, shareholders and other stakeholders for their continued support and confidence.
+My thanks also go out to our team of highly dedicated workers, employees and management for their commitment, passion and loyalty, and to our shareholders, business partners and customers for their continued support and confidence.

-Let me also take this opportunity to welcome Datuk Amat Asri @ A.Asrie B.Ab Kadir @ A.Kadir who was appointed to the Board on 1 June 2014.
+I would also like to take this opportunity to welcome Ms. Cheah Yee Leng who was appointed to the Board on 1 March 2016.